juunas11/Joonasw.ElectronicSigningDemo/README.md

 - [Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite)
 - [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/)
   - This is only needed to create the needed Storage container in the emulator.
 You can use other tools as well.
-- An SQL database server
+- An SQL database
-  - The app has been tested with SQL Server Express LocalDB, which is included with Visual Studio 2022 and can be included in .NET desktop development workload or through Individual components
+  - The app has been tested with SQL Server Express LocalDB

 Rename _local.settings.sample.json_ to _local.settings.json_ in the Workflows project.
 Update the database connection string to match your environment both there and in appsettings.Development.json of the Web project.